 We recognise that all students are individuals and have their own needs.
 Some students require support in addition to that provided for everyone and are placed on the school's SEND Register.
-There are a range of strategies used for those who have specific or general learning difficulties.
+There is a specific focus on students with an Educational & Health Care Plan (EHCP).